Jeff Gallo's Bike Build

 The initial goal for the project, (led by Mark Smit, owner of M&M Motorsports in Westmont, IL) was to find a 1973 – 1978 SOHC Honda CB and anywhere from 400 to 750cc's, with a motor that at least turned over.
 This proved itself difficult since these early superbikes - in any condition - get nabbed up almost as quickly as they’re posted for sale.
-During the mad search on the interwebs, a great customer offered up an old bike of his to be taken off his hands that had been sitting outside for years, a titled 1978 CB750A.
+During the search, a customer offered up an old bike to be taken off his hands that had been sitting outside for years, a titled 1978 CB750A.

 We weren’t looking for a Hondamatic, but with it having a clear title to go along with being given to us at no cost, this was to be our new project bike.

 Looking at what we had to work with, and knowing this wasn’t going to be a restoration project, logically the choice was to at least use the titled frame.
 So the next idea evolved, and it was time to find another bike for the rear and front ends to add some modern suspension and performance.
 And we kept the CB750A’s gas tank, steering stem and kickstand.

 December 2018, going to a friend’s shop, Albrecht's Fast Track in Des Plaines, IL and picking out a bike with a mono shock swingarm.
 We found a worthy donor, a 1996 CBR900RR.

 The CBR had its rear and front ends dismantled, and were added to the first initial mockup beginning of February, 2019.
 We were able to salvage the steering stem from the CB750A to work with the CBR front end.

 Holes were drilled into the CBR900RR top tree for bar risers.

 It was time to start chopping.
 Additional support fabrication for the swing arm was added, as well making the seat hoop - along with support bars for this as well.